ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Tuition for International Students at Baker College

-Baker College Living Expenses, Fees, and More
+Baker College Room, Board, Fees, and More

 Room and Board Costs at Baker College

 First-year students are sometimes surprised by how much books and supplies cost–and not in a good way.
-The real cost of books and supplies depends on the courses you take and what kinds of books and materials they require.
+The actual cost of books and supplies depends on the courses you take and the materials required.
 To save money, many students choose to use books from the library or buy books from students who have already taken the course.

-Yearly Fees
+Annual Fees

 The majority of colleges charge some yearly fees to offsets cost associated with maintaining facilties, like the computer labs and libraries, athletic facilities, and more.